-My original plan was to paint the table base black and paint the top with black and white stripes.
+My original plan was to paint the table base black and the top with black and white stripes.
 I’m so glad I didn’t go with that plan.
-Too modern for this table.
+It was too modern for this table.

 I’m sharing all the details for this paint technique because I want you to try it.
 Your project doesn’t have to be furniture, you can do this on home décor accessories too.
-I have tips and tricks learned after using the baby wipes on several projects.
+After using the baby wipes on several projects, I know how to get the best results.
 Keep reading.
-Today is the Furniture Fixer Upper Tour and I have to say the projects for our first tour of 2019 are awesome.
-Links are at the bottom of the post.

 I bought the table at my favorite junk shop for $15.
 The top was a mess.
-There was a chunk of wood missing from one side of the top and there were several places where the original finish was worn away.
+A chunk of wood was missing from one side of the top, and the original finish was worn away in several places.

 I applied one coat of FolkArt Home Décor Chalk, color French Linen, to the table and decided the color was too light.
 No oomph.

-I went to my paint stash and found the FolkArt Texture Chalk, color Wet Sand.
+I went to my paint stash and found the FolkArt Texture Chalk color Wet Sand.
 Perfect.
-This paint is thick and can be mushed on for texture or brushed on for a smooth look.
-I went with smooth after all the table finish was already a bit textured.
+This thick paint can be mushed on for texture or brushed on for a smooth look.
+I went with smooth after all the table finish was already slightly textured.

 Both of the chalk finish paints cover great.
-One coat of Wet Sand over the French Linen was all the table needed.
+The table needed one coat of Wet Sand over the French Linen.
 No waste of paint because the first paint layer served as a basecoat.
 This is by far my favorite brush for chalk.
 The paint loads well and brushes on smoothly.

 Distress Paint Without The Dust

-TIP: I find it’s best to get a fresh baby wipe and remove this film in order to showcase the original dark wood finish.
-Just wipe over the distressed area several times with the fresh wipe.
+TIP: To showcase the original dark wood finish, take a fresh baby wipe and remove this film.
+Wipe over the distressed area several times with a fresh wipe.

 There was no alligatoring on the top of the table.
-I distressed the edges and the top where the boards were glued together.
+I distressed the edges and the top with baby wipes where the boards were glued together.

 What do you think of the baby wipe distressing no dust no mess technique?
 Do you think I did justice to the antique table?
 Another project I used this technique on can be found here….Turquoise Table.

-I found you can also wet distress furniture by using a household cleaner like Simple Green.
-I made a video of the process and you can watch it below....
+I’ve also wet distressed furniture using a household cleaner like Simple Green.
+I made a video of the process, and you can watch it below….

 Silver Metallic Furniture - Just The Woods